 |

-| de Havilland Canada DHC-2 Beaver AL.1 (XP820) of the Army Air Corps Historic Flight |
+de Havilland Canada DHC-2 Beaver AL.1 (XP820) of the Army Air Corps Historic Flight. |

-Guest display's included a very unusual visitor, a Vickers Vimy replica of the famous WW1 bomber, which dwarfed the other aircraft present.
+Guest display's included a very unusual visitor, a Vickers Vimy replica of the famous World War One bomber, which dwarfed the other aircraft present.
 Despite flying the Atlantic recently it was not permitted to fly a display as such, due to CAA regulations.
 The Vimy was here as part of the commemoration of Alcock and Brown's transatlantic flight in 1919, which took 13.5 hours originally.
 This time it took 18 hours to complete the crossing when flown by Mark Rebholz and Steve Fossett, before landing at Clifden, County Galway in Ireland on July 3. |

 Early morning and the Tiger Moths lined up are still tied down following their overnight stay, these included Swedish visitor DH.82A Tiger Moth (6550 / SE-AMG). |